 Who are your staff exactly?
 How can I feel safe with them?

 Our Registered Nurses (RN’s), Licensed Practical Nurses (LPNs), Medical Technicians and Certified Nursing Assistants carry their Nursing Board licenses.
 This means they have had clinical training and that our company is accountable to the State Board of Nursing.
 You can look up your caregiver on your state's Nursing Board.

-Our non-clinical caregivers with newborn and infant care experience have either 5+ years of private duty experience or have passed the Newborn Care Provider (NCP) certificate program that is part of the Fairfax Co. and NVCC Home Health Aide Curriculum.
+Our non-clinical caregivers with newborn and infant care experience have private duty experience or have passed the Newborn Care Provider (NCP) certificate program.

 I am having twins!
 HELP!!!